01 of 23

 Snapdragon, Antirrhinum, is named for the flowers' resemblance to the face of a dragon that snaps opens and closes its mouth when squeezed.
 Snapdragons are found in gardens in every temperate area and can have showy white, crimson or yellow flowers.

 To create a green dye bath, use the flowers and boiling water.Continue to 21 of 23 below.

 Sorrel, Rumex acetosa, is a perennial that is cultivated as a garden herb or leaf vegetable.
 The leaves may be puréed in soups and sauces or added to salads; they have a flavor that is similar to kiwifruit or sour wild strawberries.

-Boiling the roots and leaves with water will produce a dark green dye bath.Continue to 22 of 23 below.
+Boiling the roots and leaves with water will produce a dark-green dye bath.Continue to 22 of 23 below.

 22 of 23

 Spinach, Spinacia oleracea, is an edible plant native to central and southwestern Asia.
-It is an annual plant which may survive winter in temperate regions.
-Not only is spinach nutritious and good for Popeye, it also makes a wonderful green dye when the leaves are boiled with water.
+It is an annual plant that may survive winter in temperate regions.
+Not only is spinach nutritious and good for Popeye, but it also makes a wonderful green dye when the leaves are boiled with water.
 Older leaves produce a richer, darker dye.Continue to 23 of 23 below.

 23 of 23

 For the best tarragon dye bath, use the entire plant (not dried herbs) with boiling water to get a range of greens hues.